umarhassan-mitodl/11.482j-fall-2007/content/pages/readings.md

 Fingleton, Bernard, Danilo Camargo Igliori, and Barry Moore.
 "Employment Growth of Small High-technology Firms and the Role of Horizontal Clustering: Evidence from Computing Services and R&D in Great Britain, 1991-2000." *Urban Studies* 41, no. 4 (2004): 773-799.

 Smirnov, Oleg, and Alena Smirnova.
-"An Assessment of the Economic Base of Distressed and Near-Distressed Counties in Appalachia: Report to the Appalachian Regional Commission ([PDF - 1.3MB](http://www.arc.gov/assets/research_reports/sourcesofgrowth_vol1_full.pdf)) ."
+"An Assessment of the Economic Base of Distressed and Near-Distressed Counties in Appalachia: Report to the Appalachian Regional Commission ({{% resource_link "ecb46a1f-ee6d-4961-b703-081e8fb47402" "PDF - 1.3MB" %}}) ."
 Bruton Center for Development Studies, The University of Texas at Dallas, 2000.

 Andersson, Ake, and David F. Batten.
 "Creative Nodes, Logistical Networks, and the Future of the Metropolis." *Transportation* 14, no. 4 (1987): 281-293.